jedisct1/rust-ipcrypt2/ipcrypt2-rust/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the ISC License.
 See the [LICENSE](LICENSE) file for more details.